mhrdq8i/cv-builder/jobs/kara.typ

   responsibilities: (

-  "Analyzed, designed, and developed RESTful API applications using Python, Flask, Neo4j, PostgreSQL, and Kong to serve a ton of subscribers.", "Developed comprehensive Unit-tests and Integration-tests."
+  "Analyzed, designed, and developed RESTful API applications using Python, Flask, Neo4j, PostgreSQL, and Kong to serve a ton of subscribers.", "Developed comprehensive Unit-tests and Integration-tests.\n"

   )
 )